“To one who has faith, no explanation is necessary. To one without faith, no explanation is possible.” —Thomas Aquinas

 Exoteric religion, with its gospels, scriptures, and oral traditions that it takes either literally or with the slightest nod to their symbolism, offers an antidote to this fear in a belief that there is an invisible, non-corporeal counterpart to the physical self that will persist when the body disintegrates.
 The harbinger of death in this cryptic road sign, then, is not to be feared because this death does not kill the real you; the essential, eternal, existential self persists beyond this temporal experience.
 You will find that this truth persists throughout the spectrum of faith, though its nature will change dramatically.

 So you can have faith in words written by someone else, as at the outermost layer of the diagram, describing events you never experienced, creating a certainty you don’t fully understand, but still, there goes the fear –except, perhaps, for the creeping anxiety called “doubt,” the low-grade fear that you don’t have the “right” words, or you aren’t doing the right things with them, and so on.
-It is still a rather egocentric faith, in other words, and if this is the only source of your faith, you will defend those words beyond your own death.
-This is the aspect of religion with which we are all too familiar, and probably would be better off without…if not for the bread crumb trail leading away from it.
+It is still a rather egocentric faith, in other words, and if this is the only source of your faith, you will defend those words to the death because you doubt them, not in spite of it.
+This is the aspect of religion with which we are all too familiar, and probably would be better off without…if not for the bread crumb trail leading away from it…

 Because you can also have faith instilled by new insights from the multidimensional inkblot test of religion that revealed deeper truths than what you could access before.
 Maybe those words and symbols constructed by someone else stirred something in you and suddenly became very personal, a small shift by the lever of metaphor causing a large portion of your inner being to rise up.
 Maybe the rising is temporary, maybe not, but while it is risen there is no room in the vessel for fear.